mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-17-AGI-Safety-Summary-Part-1.md

 where we'll see continuous acceleration of technological progress.
 Practically speaking, I don't think there's much value in considering a fast takeoff scenario as we'd be unable to react to a superintelligent agent.

-The ordering above has a feeling of increasing levels of complexity or impressiveness.
+The bulleted list of the types of intelligence has a feeling of increasing levels of complexity or impressiveness.
 A lighter version is explored in several candid/hopeful short stories in **AI 2041** by Kai-Fu Lee.
 He describes _realistic AI,_ or "technologies that either already exist or can be reasonably expected to mature within the next twenty years."